 Find us at the Bangor, Rockland, Belfast and United Farmers Markets or visit us at our Blueberry Farm Store in Stockton Springs.
 Check our website or Facebook page for days and hours.

 Ironwood Farm sits on 100 acres in the hills of Albion.
-With the help of our trusty draft horses, we currently grow 10 acres of organic produce.
-While our offerings are diverse, we take particular joy in the quest for the perfect carrot.
-About half the land we grow on is devoted to winter storage crops.
+With the help of our trusty draft horses, we grow 10 acres of MOFGA Certified Organic produce for sale at this market and in coops and grocery stores around the state!

 Millie & Dave Kousky, 880 Ledge Hill Road, Corinth, ME 04427.

 We grow 2½ acres of high quality vegetables.
 Thru the season we offer a full array of produce, from early tomatoes to beet greens, spinach, lettuce, peas, beans, cukes, potatoes, onions, eggplants, peppers, melons and many more including our ever popular sweet potatoes.

 We will be at market on Tuesday & Saturday from May to November.
 We also attend the Penobscot Farmers' Market in Brewer.

 We trap Maine lobsters and crabs out of Stonington Harbor.
 We also purchase local clams, crabmeat and fresh fish during season.
 Lobsters are caught using our lobster boat, "Jericho's Way" and locally made wire lobster traps.
 Call or email us with orders to be ready for pickup at market.

 We plan to be at market all season Saturdays only, and at the Winter Market from December through April.
 We also attend the Stonington and